How Long Does Arrest Stay on Record?

 The most reliable way to find out if someone was arrested is to use a public records search of the individual’s name to view their criminal history.
 This can easily be done using the free public records search at the top of this page.
 There are also tons of online background check companies that can perform criminal history checks for a fee.

-If you have suspicions that someone may be convicted of crimes, learning how to find out why someone was arrested might be helpful.
+If you have suspicions that someone may be convicted of crimes, learning how to uncover the circumstances of someone’s arrest might be helpful.
 When viewing someone’s criminal record, the official reason for arrest should be included as part of the arrest record.
 This may not tell the entire story but between the arrest record and any conviction information, it should be fairly simple to deduce the specific reason for the arrest.

-Knowing about what’s in your record is really important and one question you should ask yourself is how to find recent arrests.
+Knowing about what’s in your record is really important and one question you should ask yourself is how to find out about arrests made recently.
 Although arrest records are public information, law enforcement agencies don’t normally publish arrests as they occur in a specific place.
 Individuals wanting to obtain recent arrest records will need to request them from law enforcement or the courts.

 State laws that seal arrest records will be the biggest obstacle in obtaining old arrest records.
 There will be no way around sealed records unless the individual the records belong to is the requester.
 Otherwise court and law enforcement records normally go back several decades at the very least.